-It’s 8:15pm, and the plane had just touched down, it was a pleasant flight.
+It’s 8:15 pm and the plane had just touched down, it was a pleasant flight.
 The night sky was alive, and so was the fear gripping everyone.
 Chyoma had arrived Freetown, several hours before her news crew would, which was coming from the united states.
 Right at the airport, it was easy to sense the apprehension.
 The Government had campaigned hard to assure the populace that the everything was fine.
 The death toll was pegged at 42, not many enough deaths to declare it an epidemic.
-But in many quaters, it was strongly debated that the figures were down played so that the tourist industry wouldn’t be hit hard.
+But in many quarters, it was strongly debated that the figures were downplayed so that the tourist industry wouldn’t be hit hard.
 Some doctors who worked for government hospitals also corroborated the claim that the death figures were far much more than what was on the local news.
 However, these doctors would only speak anonymously, giving little or no credence to their statements.

 “Thank you!”
-Chyoma replied with a smile, and then walked away.
+Chyoma replied with a smile and then walked away.

 First night in another African country, wonder what it’s going to be like.

-The airport was still very much busy, and was to get busier, as more flights were expected to take off and land too.
+The airport was still very much busy and was to get busier, as more flights were expected to take off and land too.

 “What parts of town are crazy, and what parts are safe?
 I should have found that out before now.”
 Chioma thought out loud, a little angry at her inexperience.
-Looking ahead, she saw the big lady she sat beside on the flight from lagos.
+Looking ahead, she saw the big lady she sat beside on the flight from Lagos.
 Chioma stepped up her pace so she could catch up with her.

-“Hello ma’am!”
+“Hello, ma’am!”
 Chioma said, smiling at the lady who didn’t take but a few seconds to return the smile, a bigger one at that.

 “Hello dear!”
 The lady replied.